Soap Opera Hopper Nicolas Coster

 During the 1970’s, Nicolas Coster was a regular cast member on several of the most popular daytime soap operas.
 He was an original cast member of the new soap Somerset, playing Robert Delaney from 1970-1972.
 After some conflicts with Somerset’s Executive Producer Lyle Hill, Coster left to work for producer Paul Rauch.

 Paul Rauch was producing the baby boomer favorite 70’s TV soap Another World.
 From 1970-1976, and again in 1980 and 1989, Nicolas Coster played Robert Delaney on Another World.
-Nicolas Coster said of his co-stars and time on Another World, that almost all of the cast was hired by Paul Rauch from a Broadway or off-Broadway production:
+Coster said of his co-stars and time on Another World, that almost all of the cast was hired by Paul Rauch from a Broadway or off-Broadway production:

 “Oh boy did we have fun doing Another World.
 Susan Sullivan (Lenore) and I had more fun than a barrel of monkeys.
 People asked, “What is it with you two?”
 It’s that we showed that making love can be fun, not just serious stuff… The show was the #1 daytime show in the country at the time.
 We had all sorts of fun.”